AnonymousHacker1279/MarshallCodeAmpInterface/README.md

 it be great if your computer (which often is your recording station) could double as an amp controller?

-Instead of emulating a device to run the Gateway app on your computer, this program directly communicates with the amp over either a USB or BLE connection (Windows only).
+Instead of emulating a device to run the Gateway app on your computer, this program directly communicates with the amp over either a USB or BLE connection.

 ## How do I use it?

-Download the latest release from the [releases page](https://github.com/AnonymousHacker1279/MarshallCodeAmpInterface/releases).
-Unzip the archive and launch the executable for your platform under `bin`.
-You'll need a [Java 23](https://adoptium.net/temurin/releases/?version=23) installation to run the program.
-Make sure it's in your `JAVA_HOME` environment variable.
+Download the latest installer from the [releases page](https://github.com/AnonymousHacker1279/MarshallCodeAmpInterface/releases).
+At this moment, the project only supports Windows, but Linux support is planned for the future.

 ## License